tonyito/DebianSoftwareSuite/README.md

 # Ubuntu Software Suite 🐧
-A simple software suite installer for newly formatted systems on Ubuntu.
+A simple software suite installer for newly formatted systems on Ubuntu and other Debian based operating systems.

 What's included?